mvolkmann/blog/src/meteor.md

 1. Enter `meteor npm install svelte`
 1. Add some Meteor packages by entering
    `meteor add svelte:compiler rdb:svelte-meteor-data`
-1. Remove a package that will not be used by entering `meteor remove blaze-html-templates`
+1. Remove a package that will no longer be used by entering `meteor remove blaze-html-templates`
 1. Add a replacement Meteor package by entering `meteor add static-html`
 1. Replace the content of `client/main.html` with the following: